 There is a lot that you can do to minimise your legal fees but it is best to get some divorce legal advice to make sure that any financial settlement or childcare arrangements meet your needs and those of your children.

-Whitefield, Manchester and Holmes Chapel based Evolve Family Law solicitors advise on all aspects of divorce and family law.
-If you need advice about any aspect of family law or want to discuss potential legal fees please call Evolve Family Law on 0345 222 8 222 or complete our online enquiry form to set up a video conference or telephone appointment.
+Whitefield, Manchester and Holmes Chapel based Evolve Family Law solicitors cover all aspects of divorce and family law.
+Call us or complete our online enquiry form to set up a face to face meeting, video conference or telephone appointment.